palmerovicdev/ia-final-project-front-pl/iafinalprojectfront/README.md

 ### Auth

-This is a simple application that allows the user to sign up and log in.
+This is a simple feature that allows the user to sign up and log in.

 ## Developers